phoohow/pps/grammar.md

 ### Embed Task

 Defines and inserts code blocks.
+The embed task allows you to define code blocks that can be inserted at specific locations.

 Syntax:
 ```